Jon-Richards/jon-richards.github.io/dev/containers/README.md

 # Containers

-Contains container components.
-Files in this directory are the only way to inject data into the View layer.
-This directory is not a library in that files herin can import from anywhere.
+Contains higher order components.
+Files in this directory are the only way to inject data into the View layer from the Controller layer.